FrankRunfola1229/medicare-hospital-registry/README.md

 ## 2) Why your CSV link broke (and how this project avoids it)

 The CMS Provider Data Catalog often rotates the underlying **download file URL** behind a dataset.
-That’s why links like “`.../Hospital_General_Information.csv`” or older Data.Medicare.gov export links can start failing.
+That’s why links like “`.../Hospital_Gen_Info

+.csv`” or older Data.Medicare.gov export links can start failing.

 **Fix:** don’t hard-code the CSV file URL.
 Resolve the **current** download URL at runtime using the Provider Data Catalog **metastore API** and the dataset’s stable id:
 - Dataset page (stable id): `xubh-q36u` (Hospital General Information)